lemairecarl/hypertrainer/README.md

 * Run hyperparameter searches (you don't have to change your code)
 * Visualize your metrics with interactive plots; see your logs
 * Record all your traninig results in one place; export as csv
-* Launch and monitor training runs on different platforms in an uniform manner (Local, HPC, AWS, ...)
+* Launch and monitor training runs on different computing platforms in an uniform manner (Local, HPC, AWS, ...)

 ![Screenshot](https://raw.githubusercontent.com/lemairecarl/hypertrainer/master/hypertrainer.png)